 If a situation cannot be amicably resolved an enforcement notice may be served under Section 172 of the Town and Country Planning Act 1990.

 The Council’s approach to Planning Enforcement is set out in the Planning Enforcement Code of Practice adopted in November 2010.

 The Code of Practice refers to the PPG 18 which is available as an internal download below.

-You can report any suspected breaches of Planning Control by contacting us through the Contact Centre 01254 388 111 and asking for Planning Enforcement or firstname.lastname@example.org
+You can report any suspected breaches of Planning Control by contacting us through the Contact Centre 01254 388 111 and asking for Planning Enforcement or by direct email to firstname.lastname@example.org

 Please note – We cannot normally deal with anonymous complaints.
 You will need to provide your name and address if your complaint is to be investigated.
 Your details will remain confidential and will not be divulged, but the person being complained about may have a reasonable idea who has complained, for example if you live in an isolated area or you are the only person who would be affected.

 To see more about how we record and store your information please see the Council’s privacy notice.